Cauchy convergence in V-normed categories: The -normed categories and

 \section{The $\V$-normed categories $\nSetss{\V},\;\V\text{-}\mathsf{Lip},$ and $\V\text{-}\mathsf{Dist}$}

-Every symmetric monoidal-closed category $\mathcal W$ becomes a $\mathcal W$-enriched category with the same objects, {\em qua} its internal hom.
-Exploiting this fact for $\mathcal W=\Setss{\V}$ we obtain a $\V$-normed category whose objects are $\V$-normed sets, but whose hom-sets of morphisms $A\to B$ are given by the internal hom $[A,B]$ of $\Setss{\V}$, {\em i.e.,} by {\em all} $\SET$-maps $A\to B$.
-The emerging normed category must be carefully distinguished from the category $\Setss{\V}$ and, as it plays an important role in what follows, deserves a separate notation,

-not to be confused with its (generally non-full) subcategory $\Setss{\V}$.
-For clarity, with the proof of Proposition \ref{SetV} we summarize these points, as follows.
+In this section, for every quantale $\V$, we present three large $\V$-normed categories.
+For the first one, we note that every symmetric monoidal-closed category $\mathcal W$ becomes a $\mathcal W$-enriched category with the same objects, {\em qua} its internal hom; see, for example, \cite{Borceux94}.
+Exploiting this fact for $\mathcal W=\Setss{\V}$ we obtain a $\V$-normed category whose objects are $\V$-normed sets, but whose morphisms $A\to B$ are given by the internal hom-objects $[A,B]$ of $\Setss{\V}$, {\em i.e.,} by {\em all} $\SET$-maps $A\to B$.
+As emphasized already in the Introduction, the emerging normed category must be carefully distinguished from the category $\Setss{\V}$.
+As it plays an important role in what follows, it deserves a separate notation, $ \nSetss{\V},$ not to be confused with its (generally non-full) subcategory $\Setss{\V}$.
+For clarity, with the proof of Proposition \ref{SetV} and the norm (\ref{inthomnorm}), we summarize these points, as follows.